bparanj/crystal/programming/iac/docs/experiments/ruby-playbook.md

 }
 ```

-Ensure you adjust `"path/to/install_ruby_from_source.yml"` to the actual path where your playbook is located.
+Ensure you adjust `"path/to/install_ruby_from_source.yml"` to the  path where your playbook is located.

 ### Note:

 - The playbook assumes you are running it on a Debian or Ubuntu system, as it uses the `apt` module for installing packages.
 If you're targeting a different system, you may need to adjust the package installation task accordingly.
 - After installation, you can verify Ruby installation by running `ruby -v` to see if Ruby 3.3.0 is correctly installed.
 This command might not be available until you log out and log back in or source your profile again, depending on your environment.

-The necessity of installing version managers like RVM (Ruby Version Manager) or asdf on a production server for managing Ruby installations depends on several factors, including your deployment strategy, environment requirements, and the complexity of managing multiple language versions.
+The necessity of installing version managers like RVM (Ruby Version Manager) or asdf on a production server for managing Ruby installations depends on several factors,  your deployment strategy, environment requirements, and the complexity of managing multiple language versions.
 When using Infrastructure as Code (IaC) tools for provisioning and managing production servers, the decision boils down to a few key considerations:

 ### Simplicity and Standardization